 Some of the best Instagram names are simple and easy to remember.
 Names like “Laura_7482.405PNW” wouldn’t work as good because it’s complicated and hard to remember.
 Try to keep your handle name easy for people to type and remember in case anyone wants to find your page or share it with others.

 When it comes to Instagram, first impressions do matter.
 Whenever somebody clicks into your account, they will decide within minutes or even seconds if your account is one to follow or move on to the next one.

 In your bio, you only have one or two lines to convince your audience why they should follow you so make those lines count.
 The description area in the bio is where you can get a bit creative but make sure you also describe what your account is all about.
 Your bio should even further define the theme of your account and what type of photos your followers can expect to see.

 If you are really committed to improving your Instagram feed, at one point or another you might want to consider upgrading your camera.
 The latest iPhones or Androids are great for taking selfies, but not so great for outdoors photography or more serious portrait photography.

 I’m not talking about purchasing a $5000 full frame, top of the line DSLR camera, but something that will help you take better photos without breaking your wallet.
-My favorite beginner camera is the Sony Alpha a5000 Mirrorless Camera which costs only $450 with a lens (about the same cost of a new phone) but will greatly improve your photos.
+My favorite beginner camera is the Sony Alpha a5000 Mirrorless Camera which is under $500 with a lens (about the same cost of a new phone) but will greatly improve your photos.